aptech/docs/docs/CR-AmericanBSPut_ImpVol.rst

 Purpose
 ----------------
-Computes implied volatilities for American put options using Black, Scholes, and Merton method.
+Computes implied volatilities for American put options using the Black, Scholes, and Merton method.

 Format
 ----------------